Nevanlinna theory of the Askey-Wilson divided difference operator: Introduction

-In this paper, we show that there is a very natural function theoretic interpretation of the Askey-Wilson operator (abbreviated as $\mathrm{AW}-$operator) $\mathcal{D}_q$ and related topics.
+In this paper, we show, building on the strengths of the work of Halburd and Korhonen \cite{HK-1}, \cite{HK-2} and as well as our earlier work on logarithmic difference estimates (\cite{Chiang:Feng2008}, \cite{Chiang:Feng2009}), that there is a very natural function theoretic interpretation of the Askey-Wilson operator (abbreviated as $\mathrm{AW}-$operator) $\mathcal{D}_q$ and related topics.
 It is not difficult to show that the $\mathrm{AW}-$operator is well-defined on meromorphic functions.
 In particular, we show that there is a Picard theorem associates with the Askey-Wilson operator just as the classical Picard theorem is associated with the conventional differential operator $f^\prime$.
 Moreover, we have obtained a full-fledged Nevanlinna theory for slow-growing meromorphic functions with respect to the $\mathrm{AW}-$operator on $\mathbb{C}$ for which the associated Picard theorem follows as a special case, just as the classical Picard theorem is a simple consequence of the classical Nevanlinna theory (\cite{Nevanlinna1925}, see also \cite{Nev70}, \cite{Hayman1964} and \cite{Yang1993}).
 This approach allows us to gain new insights into the $\mathcal{D}_q$ and that give a radically different viewpoint from the established views on the value distribution properties of certain meromorphic functions, such as the Jacobi theta -functions, generating functions of certain orthogonal polynomials that were used in L. J. Rogers' derivation of the two famous Rogers-Ramanujan identities \cite{Rogers1895}, etc. We also characterise the functions that lie in the kernel of the Askey-Wilson operator, which we can regard as the \textit{constants} with respect to the $\mathrm{AW}-$operator.

 A value $a$ which is not assumed by a meromorphic function $f$ is called a \textit{Picard (exceptional) value}.
 The Picard theorem states that if a meromorphic $f$ that has three Picard values, then $f$ necessarily reduces to a constant.
 For each complex number $a$, Nevanlinna defines a deficiency $0\le \delta(a)\le 1$.
 If $\delta(a)\sim 1$, then that means $f$ rarely assumes $a$.
 In fact, if $a$ is a Picard value of $f$, then $\delta (a)=1$.
 If $f$ assumes $a$ frequently, then $\delta(a)\sim 0$.
 Nevanlinna's second fundamental theorem implies that $\sum_{a\in\mathbb{C}}\delta(a)\le 2$ for a non-constant meromorphic function.
 Thus, the Picard theorem follows easily.
 For each $a\in\mathbb{C}$, we formulate a $q-$deformation of the Nevanlinna deficiency $\Theta_{\textrm{AW}}(a)$ and Picard value which we call $\textrm{AW}-$\textit{deficiency} and $\textrm{AW}-$\textit{Picard value} respectively.
 Their definitions will be given in \S\ref{S:deficient}.
 The $\textrm{AW-}$deficiency also satisfies the inequalities $0\le \Theta_{\textrm{AW}}(a)\le 1$.